johnjackoleary/cfi-commonplace-book/Inbox/Questions for PPL Mock Oral.md

 - What are some runway illusions to be careful of
 - What are hot spots?
 Where to find them?
 - What are MOAs?
 Can you fly in them?
+- What are some considerations for night flying?

 # Regulations
 - personal documents needed to be in plane for you to fly?
 (61.3)